 Connect securely to back end resources from an App Service environment

 Since an App Service Environment is always created in either an Azure Resource Manager virtual network, or a classic deployment model virtual network, outbound connections from an App Service Environment to other backend resources can flow exclusively over the virtual network.
-With a recent change made in June 2016, ASEs can also be deployed into virtual networks that use either public address ranges, or RFC1918 address spaces (i.e. private addresses).
+As of June 2016, ASEs can also be deployed into virtual networks that use either public address ranges or RFC1918 address spaces (private addresses).

 For example, there may be a SQL Server running on a cluster of virtual machines with port 1433 locked down.
 The endpoint may be ACLd to only allow access from other resources on the same virtual network.

 As another example, sensitive endpoints may run on-premises and be connected to Azure via either Site-to-Site or Azure ExpressRoute connections.
-As a result, only resources in virtual networks connected to the Site-to-Site or ExpressRoute tunnels will be able to access on-premises endpoints.
+As a result, only resources in virtual networks connected to the Site-to-Site or ExpressRoute tunnels may access on-premises endpoints.

-For all of these scenarios, apps running on an App Service Environment will be able to securely connect to the various servers and resources.
-Outbound traffic from apps running in an App Service Environment to private endpoints in the same virtual network (or connected to the same virtual network), will only flow over the virtual network.
-Outbound traffic to private endpoints will not flow over the public Internet.
+For all of these scenarios, apps running on an App Service Environment may securely connect to the various servers and resources.
+If outbound traffic from apps runs in an App Service Environment to private endpoints in the same virtual network or connected to the same virtual network, it'll only flow over the virtual network.
+Outbound traffic to private endpoints won't flow over the public Internet.

-One caveat applies to outbound traffic from an App Service Environment to endpoints within a virtual network.
-App Service Environments cannot reach endpoints of virtual machines located in the same subnet as the App Service Environment.
-This normally should not be a problem as long as App Service Environments are deployed into a subnet reserved for exclusive use by only the App Service Environment.
+One issue applies to outbound traffic from an App Service Environment to endpoints within a virtual network.
+App Service Environments can't reach endpoints of virtual machines that are located in the same subnet as the App Service Environment.
+This limitation normally shouldn't be a problem, if App Service Environments are deployed into a subnet that's reserved for use exclusively by the App Service Environment.

 Although this article refers to web apps, it also applies to API apps and mobile apps.